Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Related Work

 \section{Related Work}

-In the following, we discuss related work across various areas. \paragraph{Manual Specialization.} A large body of research shows that specialization yields substantial performance gains.
+\paragraph{Manual Specialization.} A large body of research shows that specialization yields substantial performance gains.
 Early analytical systems exposed the cost of generality, particularly the overhead of tuple-at-a-time execution and interpretation layers.
 Vectorized and data-centric processing, as in MonetDB~/~X100~\cite{boncz2005monetdb}, mitigated these costs of generality by adapting query execution to data-intensive OLAP workloads.
 However, these are adaptations targeting only a workload class, not specific queries.
 Beyond query execution, the community has repeatedly demonstrated that system-level specialization can yield gains.
 Column stores and main-memory systems such as HyPer~\cite{kemper2011hyper} demonstrate the benefits of restricting generality improves performance.
 However, these systems are also specialized at the workload-class level rather than the individual-workload level and require substantial manual engineering effort.
 More extreme examples, such as TigerBeetle~\cite{tigerbeetle2024}, show that purpose-built systems for narrowly defined workloads can outperform general-purpose databases by orders of magnitude.
-Yet, constructing a fully bespoke engine for a specific deployment remained a manual engineering effort until this paper.
+Yet, constructing a fully bespoke{Vectorized and data-centric processing, as in MonetDB~/~X100~\cite{boncz2005monetdb}, mitigated the costs of generality by adapting query execution to data-intensive OLAP workloads, and column stores and main-memory systems such as HyPer~\cite{kemper2011hyper} further demonstrate that restricting generality improves performance.
+However, these systems specialize at the workload-class level rather than the individual-workload level; constructing a fully bespoke} engine for a specific deployment remained a manual engineering effort until this paper.